South Carolina Code of Laws

 HISTORY: 1962 Code Section 17-360; 1952 Code Section 17-360; 1942 Code Section 1058; 1932 Code Section 1058; Cr.
 P. '22 Section 145; Cr.
 C. '12 Section 127; Cr.
 C. '02 Section 100; G. S. 2333; R. S. 100; 1679 (1) 122.

-Discharge only after notice shall be given to Attorney General, circuit solicitor, or attorney acting for State.
+SECTION 17-17-120.
+Discharge only after notice given to Attorney General, Circuit Solicitor, or attorney acting for State.

 When it appears from the return of the writ or otherwise that the person is imprisoned on a criminal accusation he shall not be discharged until sufficient notice has been given to the Attorney General or circuit solicitor or other attorney acting for the State, that he may appear and object to such discharge, if he thinks fit.